swibrow/blog/content/posts/aws-oidc-pod-identity/index.md

 - Deploy AWS Pod Identity service
 - Deploy awscli container and test access

+Testing files can be found in this [github repo](https://github.com/swibrow/aws-pod-identity-webhook)

 ### Creating talos image

 head over to and download the image required https://factory.talos.dev/